Impact

 Risk and Exploitability

-The vulnerability carries a CVSS score of 8.8, placing it in the high severity range, and an EPSS score of about 2 %, indicating that exploitation is possible but not widespread.
-It is not listed in the CISA KEV catalog.
-Authentication is required, so an attacker must first gain valid credentials or otherwise be able to submit authenticated requests to the monitoring wizard interface.
-The likely attack vector is a remote network request to the Nagios web interface, where the injection is triggered via a crafted parameter.
-Given these factors, the risk is significant for unpatched systems that are accessible to potential attackers.
+The CVSS score of 8.8 places this vulnerability in the high severity bracket, and the EPSS score of 6% indicates a moderate likelihood of exploitation.
+The vulnerability is not listed in the CISA KEV catalog.
+Authentication is required, so the attacker must first acquire valid credentials or otherwise be able to submit authenticated requests to the monitoringwizard interface.
+The likely attack vector is a remote network request to the Nagios web interface where the injection is triggered via a crafted parameter.
+Given these factors, unpatched systems remain at significant risk if exposed to adversaries.

 OpenCVE Enrichment